Songtech-0912/songtech-0912.github.io/content/vector-and-advanced-calculus.md

 date = 2026-01-14
 +++

 This guide covers the methods of calculus that go beyond multivariable calculus, including vector calculus, tensor calculus, the calculus of variations, and applications for each.
-In addition, Derivations and more advanced treatments of topics in single- and multivariable calculus are also included.
+In addition, derivations and more advanced treatments of topics in single- and multivariable calculus are also included.

 <!-- more -->